rbrito/usbmount/README.md

 If the device plugged provides a model name, a symbolic link at `/var/run/usbmount/MODELNAME` pointing to the mountpoint is automatically created.

+If the device plugged has a label (e2label), a symbolic link at `/var/run/usbmount/LABEL` pointing to the mountpoint is automatically created.

 When the device is not present anymore in the system (e.g., after it has been unplugged), usbmount deletes the symbolic links that were created.